tmtsoftware/csw/docs/src/main/services/messages/commands.md

 ### Prefix

-It is a combination of [Subsystem](subsystem.html) and Subsystem's prefix.
+Identifies a [Subsystem](subsystem.html) in TMT observatory.
 Component developer should supply a valid prefix string and the subsystem will be automatically parsed from it.

 See below examples: